 Overlook of Sa’dabad Complex

-To reach Za’faranie Gate, you must take Asad Abad or Asef taxies in west side of Tajrish Square and get off at Shahid Taheri street and take 5 minutes of walking to reach the gate.
+To reach Za’faranie Gate, take Asad Abad or Asef taxies on the west side of Tajrish Square, get off at Shahid Taheri Street, and take 5 minute walking to reach the gate.

-To reach Tehran museum from Darband Gate, get to Tajrish square.
-In the beginning of Ja’fari street and Qods Square (next to metro station) take taxi to Darband square.
+To reach the Tehran museum from Darband Gate, go to Tajrish Square.
+At the beginning of Ja’fari Street and Qods Square (next to the metro station), take a taxi to Darband Square.

-In spite of accessibilities from Tajrish square to the gates, it only takes 25 minutes of walking to get to the Za’faranieh gate which is highly recommended in spring days of Tehran.
+Despite accessibilities from Tajrish Square to the gates, it only takes 25 minutes to walk to the Za’faranieh gate, which is highly recommended in the spring days of Tehran.

-Open Days and Times: During Spring and Summer: it’s open from 9 A.M. to 7 P.M.
+Open Days and Times: During Spring and Summer, it’s available from 9 A.M. to 7 P.M.

 phone number: 021-27940379